 The exam registration and online registration fees for one sitting of Unit 1 and Unit 2 exams are included in the course fees.
-If you need to re-sit any units, the RHS has additional fees: re-sit fee for theory Unit 1 or Unit 2 of £75 plus the online registration fee of £20 per re-sit, these will be payable upon registration.
+If you need to re-sit any units, the RHS has additional fees of £85 plus the online registration fee of £20 per re-sit.
+If you later decide not to sit exams, we will not be able to refund the exam fees.